 \section{Introduction}

 When making decisions, people generally have a strict preference for options which they understand well.
-Since the classical work of Knight \cite{Knight} and Keynes \cite{Keynes}, attention has been paid to the difference between the randomness of an outcome and lack of knowledge of its probability distribution (sometimes called `Knightian uncertainty').
-This lack of knowledge is often related to statistics, as the probabilities used are often estimates from past observations.
+Since the classical work of Knight \cite{Knight} and Keynes \cite{Keynes}, there has been a stream of thinking within economics and statistics that focuses on the difference between the randomness of an outcome and lack of knowledge of its probability distribution (sometimes called `Knightian uncertainty').
+This lack of knowledge is often related to estimation, as the probabilities used are often based on past observations.

 This raises a natural question: how should we make decisions, given they will affect both our short-term outcomes, and the information available in the future?
 Shall we make a decision to explore and obtain new information, or shall we exploit the information available to optimize our profit?
-In this paper, we will study this phenomenon through a multi-armed bandit problem.
+A simple setting in which this arises is a multi-armed bandit problem.

-Modeling our control of our learning of the distribution of outcomes leads us to a paradox due to inconsistency in our decisions.
+Modeling learning of the distribution of outcomes leads us to a paradox due to inconsistency in our decisions.
 As Keynes is said to have remarked\footnote{It appears this quote may be misattributed.
 One suggestion (discussed by John Kay \cite{Kay2015}) is that the correct attribution is to Paul Samuelson, and should read ``When my information changes, I alter my conclusions'', which fits even more easily with the thrust of this paper. }, ``When the facts change, I change my mind.
 What do you do, sir?''
-The question a rational decision maker faces is, if we suspect today that we will change our mind tomorrow, how do we account for this?
+The question a rational decision maker faces is, ``if I suspect that I will change my opinions or preferences tomorrow, how do I account for this today?''

-In this paper, we use the theory of nonlinear expectations (or equivalently risk measures) which are known to model Knightian uncertainty (see F\"ollmer and Scheid \cite{stoc_fin}).
+In this paper, we use the theory of nonlinear expectations (or equivalently risk measures) which are known to model Knightian uncertainty (see F\"ollmer and Schied \cite{stoc_fin}).
 This has been used to address statistical uncertainty, for example in \cite{DR_original, Extreme_risk}.
 To achieve consistency in decision making, we usually have to consider a time-consistent nonlinear expectation.
 This is widely studied through backward stochastic differential equations (BSDEs) (see, for example, the work of Peng and others \cite{BSDE_and_application, g-expectation, G_expectation, review_g-expectation}).